marick/suchwow/README.md

 ## Such Usage

-Available via [clojars](https://clojars.org/marick/suchwow) for Clojure 1.4+
+Available via [clojars](https://clojars.org/marick/suchwow) for Clojure 1.5+
 For lein: [marick/suchwow "2.2.0"]

 [Much API doc](http://marick.github.io/suchwow/)

-The functions are packaged so that you can do the usual `(:require [such.types :as wow])` thing.
-Alternately, you can compose them into your own private addition to `clojure.core`, whereupon you can adorn any namespace declaration with:

-    (:use marick.clojure.core) ; yes: `use`.
-Glorious, terse `use`.
+Copy the source if you want, do the normal `(:require [such.types :as wow])` thing, or create your own `commons.clojure.core` namespace with all the things you think should be packaged with Clojure.

-The file [`test/such/clojure/core.clj`](https://github.com/marick/suchwow/blob/master/test/such/clojure/core.clj) shows how to arrange for that to work.
+The file [`test/such/clojure/core.clj`](https://github.com/marick/suchwow/blob/master/test/such/clojure/core.clj) shows how to arrange for that last.

 ## Such License